Interestment’s Top 10 Ways to Eat A Chicken

 Jerk it up with Jamaican spices to make Jerk Chicken – my favourite spice to add to a chicken is jerk spice which you can find down the “Bohemian White Guy” aisle at your local Waitrose.

 Get one of those Rotisserie Chickens – the French do many things well – missionary, doggy, you on top, reverse cowgirl, reverse reverse cowgirl, inverted cowboy – but this is the feather in their cap.

 Fry it in batter – like how cheeseburgers have been reinvented as acceptable restaurant food, now you can have your chicken fried in batter in places where they use actual plates.
 Made of porcelain.

 Put chunks of it into a delicious Jalfrezi – in 2005 this was voted Best Curry to order in an Indian Restaurant by both of my then-housemates, who had presumably tried every single possibility.

 Fill it with garlic butter and breadcrumb it to make it a Chicken Kiev – a delicious, Ukrainian recipe which finds your chicken oozing warm garlic butter from its undercarriage that’s perfect for getting you in the mood for sexy foreplay.

-Boil the carcass into an amazing Chicken Soup – once you’ve devoured your chicken, don’t howl with laughter and throw its skeleton into the road, place it into a pot with some veg and water.
+Boil the carcass into an amazing Chicken Soup – once you’ve devoured your chicken, don’t throw its skeleton into the neighbour’s garden, place it into a pot with some veg and water.